-Blood, sweat, and tears doesn't even come close.
-At the Olympic Games, everything's on the line — making each and every triumph that much bigger, bolder, and at times, breathtaking.
-With just one day until the 2012 Summer Games in London begin, The Greatist Team looks back at the most incredible, awe-inspiring Olympic moments of all time.
-Here are our top 25 picks.
+Blood, sweat, and tears doesn’t even come close.
+At the Olympic Games, everything’s on the line — making each and every triumph that much bigger, bolder, and at times, breathtaking.
+As the events come to a close Sochi, we’re looking back at the 25 most incredible, awe-inspiring Olympic moments of all time.

 25. Hermann Maier

 One of the greatest skiers of his generation, Austrian Hermann “Hermann-ator” Maier suffered a devastating crash in the downhill competition at the 1998 Nagano Games.
 Despite the horrific wipeout, Maier was back on the slopes days later to claim gold in two events: the super-G and giant slalom.
 Maier later overcame a life-threatening motorcycle crash (and extensive reconstructive surgery) before making his way to bronze and silver medals at the 2006 Turin Games.

 24. Joannie Rochette